xtoddx/mcql/warranty.md

 new oil filter and refil any fluids listed on your invoice.
 All products meet or exceed manufacturer's requirements for warranty.

-Madison County Quick Lube warrants that tose services and products will be free from defects in materials or workmanship for either three months or 3,000 miles of use, whichever comes first measured from the date of services or mileage shown on your invoice.
+Madison County Quick Lube warrants that those services and products will be free from defects in materials or workmanship for either three months or 3,000 miles of use, whichever comes first measured from the date of services or mileage shown on your invoice.
 This warranty is conditioned on the vehicle receiving